hsnlab/escape/README.md

     ```

     To verify ESCAPE in **MdO** role a dry-run can be performed without any command line flag.
-    If ESCAPE is up and running, the following line should be logged to the console:
+    If ESCAPE is up and running, the following line will be logged to the console:

     ```text
        > [core                   ] ESCAPEv2 is up.